No one seems to be drinking any more! No one wants to go out any more! Why are things changing?

 “I really started leaning on non-alcoholic beer,” Holland told Fast Company.
 “It helped me kind of scratch that itch and fill that social void I was missing.”

-In a culture where pubs and alcohol form a key part of socialising, such as in Ireland or Holland’s native UK, opting for a non-alcoholic option such as a soft drink or water can draw unwanted attention or lead to invasive questions.
+In a culture where pubs and alcohol form a key part of socialising, such as in Ireland or Holland’s native UK, opting for a non-alcoholic option, such as a soft drink or water, can draw unwanted attention or lead to invasive questions.

 “I think it is unfair to a sober or sober-curious person,” Holland said, “because it makes you feel you are standing out, when really all you want to do is blend in.”

-As Bero now benefits from its celebrity co-founder and slick design, popular breweries and drinks companies have adapted their offerings and devised enticing marketing campaigns to both lean into the market sober curiosity offers and invite new customers to enjoy their brands.
+As Bero now benefits from its celebrity co-founder and slick design, popular breweries and drinks companies have adapted their offerings and devised enticing marketing campaigns to both lean into the market that sober curiosity offers and invite new customers to enjoy their brands.

 Humorous Advertising